eskehaack/mlops_grp33/reports/README.md

 > *experiments.*
 > Answer:

 For this project, we used the standard cookiecutter format and file structure.
-We initialised this structure from the start but removed folders that we did not deem necessary, such as the notebooks folder since we do not use any notebooks.
-We used the data folder for containing data.
-The main project folder contains the train and prediction scripts while also containing scripts that process the data, we have not used the visualisation subfolder and is therefore removed.
+We initialized this structure from the start but removed folders that we did not deem necessary, such as the notebooks folder since we do not use any notebooks.
+We used the data folder to contain data.
+The main project folder contains the train and prediction scripts while also containing scripts that process the data, we have not used the visualization subfolder and are therefore removed.
 The dockerfiles folder contains the needed docker files to create images and containers, we have both dockerfiles for local setup and a cloud setup.
 We also added a folder for personal data, such as wandb API keys.
 The tests folder contains the unit tests that we use.
 The model performance folder contains tools such as profiling, and a script to perform data drift analysis.
 Lastly, since we use Hydra as our configuration tool, we also have an output folder that contains all outputs from training and prediction scripts, such as checkpoints for models, logs and wandb files.

 ### Question 6